bgoonz/docs-collection/github/billing/managing-billing-for-github-packages/about-billing-for-github-packages.md

 ---
 title: About billing for GitHub Packages
-intro: 'If you want to use {% data variables.product.prodname_registry %} beyond the storage or data transfer included in your account, you will be billed for additional usage.'
+intro: "If you want to use {% data variables.product.prodname_registry %} beyond the storage or data transfer included in your account, you will be billed for additional usage."
-product: '{% data reusables.gated-features.packages %}'
+product: "{% data reusables.gated-features.packages %}"
 redirect_from:
   - /github/setting-up-and-managing-billing-and-payments-on-github/about-billing-for-github-packages
   - /github/setting-up-and-managing-billing-and-payments-on-github/managing-billing-for-github-packages/about-billing-for-github-packages
 versions:
-  fpt: '*'
+  fpt: "*"
 type: overview
 topics:
   - Packages
   - Spending limits
 shortTitle: About billing
 ---

 ## About billing for {% data variables.product.prodname_registry %}

 {% data reusables.package_registry.packages-billing %}